arthur-vilela/PP2-emotion-match/README.md

 |--|--|
 |HTML| Structure the webpage
 |CSS| Style and add layout to the project
+|JavaScript| Make the website interactive; keep score based on the users choices and present the scores to them
 |[Font Awesome](https://fontawesome.com/)| Used for the GitHub icon
 |[GoogleFonts](https://fonts.google.com/)| Research, pair and add fonts to the project
 |Adobe Photoshop| Create the favicon logo